lbologna/hbp-sp6-guidebook/source/online_usecases/molecular_level/el_multipipsa/el_multipipsa.rst

 .. math::
  SI_{12} =2(p1,p2) / ((p1,p2)+(p2,p1))

-where *(p1,p2)(p1,p2)* is the scalar product of the fields surrounding proteins  11  and  22  in the analysis region.
+where *(p1,p2)(p1,p2)* is the scalar product of the fields surrounding proteins 1 and 2 in the analysis region.
 They can be calculated as:

 .. math::
  (p1,p2) = \sum_{i,j,k}ϕ_1(i,j,k)ϕ_2(i,j,k)

-where  *ii*, *jj* and *kk* are the three-dimensional spatial coordinates, and  :math:`ϕ_1(i,j,k)ϕ_2(i,j,k)`   is the potential at point  *(i,j,k)*  on the grid for the template protein.
+where  *i*, *j* and *k* are the three-dimensional spatial coordinates, and  :math:`ϕ_1(i,j,k)ϕ_2(i,j,k)`   is the potential at point  *(i,j,k)*  on the grid for the template protein.
 The similarity index runs from  −1 , for completely anti-correlated potentials, to  1  for identical potentials.
 At 0 , there is no correlation between the two potentials.
 The pairwise similarity can be converted to a distance measure, for use in clustering, using

 .. math::
  D_{12} = \sqrt(2-2SI_{12})